blackw1ng/FritzBox-monitor/README.md

 * Clients associated in WLAN2.4 / WLAN 5 & WLAN guest
 * DECT clients, active VOIP numbers

+### Details
+* I decided that I want to parse the Fritzbox info via a single telegraf input.
+* Consequently, the [checkfritz.py](checkfritz.py) returns a `json` which can be easily disgested as [https://docs.influxdata.com/telegraf/v1.14/data_formats/input/json/](array)

+## Background
+I have a FritzBox 7490 at home, which is connected to a vDSL 100/40 line - I was wondering regarding my traffic patterns, as well as things like connected WiFi clients, DSL line capacity and so on.

 ### My use case
 The special thing to mention is:
 * TR-064 is only accessible from the LAN (for good reasons, in terms of security)